 Sync.com has no such policy.
 It can’t, because it does not know your password.

-The workaround is as follows: For the password, proceed as in Item 1, and store it in several copies in several safe places.
+The workaround is as follows: For the password, you have to store it in several copies in several safe places.
 Thus, if you forget it or if one of the safe places burns down, you still have the password somewhere else.
 As for the second factor, it can be sent upon request also to your email address.
-This has the disadvantage described in Item 2.
 More convenient is maybe to set up the Google Authenticator on two phones: When you set up the second factor, Sync.com shows you a barcode.
 Scan this barcode not just with your own mobile, but also with the mobile of a trusted friend.
 Then, both mobiles will generate the same codes.
 This way, you have a convenient backup for the second factor.
 (It is even possible to just save the barcode to a USB stick, and to scan it with anybody’s phone should no friend’s phone be around.)